 Are you the owner of the business?

-When you’re starting out in your new business, you could get caught in trying to do everything yourself in the effort to reduce expenses.
+When you’re starting out in your new business, you may get caught up in doing everything yourself, to reduce expenses.
 When your to-do list seems long and overwhelming, it’s a good idea to take a look at your priorities and cut back on anything that won’t add value.
 You’ll also free up time to focus on activity that will actually enhance your business and make a difference.

 In this blog, we'll talk about focusing on things that will add value to your business and crossing off things that won’t.

 A key aspect of getting your business off the ground is establishing an online presence.
-There are lots of options to choose from to get your business online - having a website, an online profile with a business directory, or having social media accounts.
+There are lots of options to choose from to get your business online - a website, an online profile, or social media accounts.

-You might think that you don’t have the time to manage your online presence, but there is a cost in not having your business listed (in one form or another).
-If your customers can’t find you online, they are likely to find your competitors instead (or at the very least, question the credibility of your business).
+if you're thinking that you don’t have time to manage your online presence, think of the cost that comes with.
+If your customers can’t find you online, they're likely to find your competitors instead (or at the very least, question the credibility of your business).

 What are other businesses like yours doing?
-Do a Google search of your competitors' business name and check out their online presence, it will show you what customers see when they're looking for products or services.
-Check out each of the search results and make a list of what’s working for them and what you think isn’t.
-There’s no point investing your time in areas that other companies have shown not to be effective.
+Google search your competitor's business name and check out their online presence, it will show you what customers see when they're looking for similar products or services.
+Check out each search result and make a list of what’s working for them and what you think isn’t.
+There’s no point investing your time in areas that other companies have proven not to be effective.

 Make your business launch as simple as possible by only focusing on the things that matter.